miguelalmeida/kitt/README.md

 ## Raspberry Pi Touch Screen
 There is a file named rpi.css.
 This file is included under the APP.tsx file.
 When included it will add styling optimizations for the RPI specifically.
 It should take into account the @media.

+# Connecting to a MQTT broker

+To connect to a MQQT Broker, replace the address in the MQTT file under the API folder.